745764716/hellowworld/ICLR Rebuttbal.md

 A3:

+Q4：it would be good if the authors could make the notations more distinguishable.

+A4: Thank you for your advice. we have improve our use of notations in the revision.

 #### Reviewer MqR8
-We thank reviewer MqR8 for your valuable comments and we have updated the submission accordingly.
+We thank reviewer MqR8 for your valuable comments.
+As to the weaknesses you pointed out, we took them very seriously, and have updated parts of the paper to improve it.
 Please kindly find the detailed responses below.

 Q1: 1) The main search problem of optimal coefficient for OOD scoring is remained as a hyperparameter search, which may constrain the practicality of the proposed score, and 2) How to choose $p$.